Fire in the Sky: Firefighters Navigating the Evolving Urban and Rural Building Landscape to Save Lives and Property

 High ceilings and vast open spaces offer a make-ready volume of air that can rapidly fuel a fire.
 While most fire and building codes require sprinkler systems in buildings of this size, it’s important to understand that sprinklers only contain the fire.
 Firefighters are still required to extinguish the fire (through an interior fire attack), perform search and rescue, and carry out overhaul operations in a toxic cloud of gases, toxicants and carcinogens.
 These activities all require a continuous, breathable air supply.

 Research conducted by Underwriters Laboratories, Inc. found that the “smoke and gas levels were quickly reduced by suppression activity however they remained an order of greater magnitude during overhaul.”
 IDLH (Immediate Danger to Life and Health) levels of carbon monoxide and hydrogen cyanide (The Toxic Twins), benzene, formaldehyde and arsenic were exceeded during fire growth and overhaul stages, all of which firefighters would be exposed to without air.
-What this means is that firefighters absolutely must have a continuous breathable air supply while on the fireground.
+What this means is that firefighters absolutely must have a continuous breathable air supply to protect them from the fire smoke and toxic gases.
 Otherwise, they are exposed to toxic gases that can have cumulative or immediate, life and health consequences.

 Air Technology